sabrinasettle/WeGrowIn/README.md

 To install Ruby, I used Homebrew and I recommend that if you do not already have it.

 ## Running the project
-The Project can be run with ./launcher.rb, and if not that may mean its permissions have change so the command will change that.
+Head into the WaterMeTandem directory and from there the project can be run with ./launcher.rb, and if not that may mean its permissions have change so the command will change that.
 ```bash
 chmod u+x launcher.rb
 ```